Investor Insight: Mondelez International, Inc. [MDLZ] Goes Ballistic – Investor Confidence on the Rise

 Mondelez International, Inc. [NASDAQ:MDLZ]: Analyst Rating and Earnings

-Keep your eyes peeled for this company’s upcoming financial results publication, which is slated for Tomorrow After Market Close (Confirmed).
+Keep your eyes peeled for this company’s upcoming financial results publication, which is slated for Tue 5 May (In 92 Days).

 Fundamental Analysis of Mondelez International, Inc. [MDLZ]

-This company’s Return on Total Capital is 8.82, and its Return on Invested Capital has reached 5.50%.
-Its Return on Equity is 13.07, and its Return on Assets is 5.37.
-These metrics all suggest that Mondelez International, Inc. is doing well at using the money it earns to generate returns.
+This company’s Return on Total Capital is 9.53, and its Return on Invested Capital has reached 5.50%.
+Its Return on Equity is 14.63, and its Return on Assets is 6.08.
+These metrics show a mixed bag, which means that

-Turning to investigate this organization’s capital structure, Mondelez International, Inc. [MDLZ] has generated a Total Debt to Total Equity ratio of 71.66.
-Similarly, its Total Debt to Total Capital is 41.75, while its Total Debt to Total Assets stands at

 What about valuation?
-This company’s Enterprise Value to EBITDA is 20.35 and its Total Debt to EBITDA Value is 3.92.
-The Enterprise Value to Sales for this firm is now 3.71, and its Total Debt to Enterprise Value stands at 0.24.
-Mondelez International, Inc. [MDLZ] has a Price to Book Ratio of 2.27, a Price to Cash Flow Ratio of 15.07 and P/E Ratio of 20.20.
-These metrics show that this company has a mixed appeal, and ROI could be a gain or a loss.
+This company’s Enterprise Value to EBITDA is 18.73 and its Total Debt to EBITDA Value is 3.45.
+The Enterprise Value to Sales for this firm is now 3.87.

-Shifting the focus to workforce efficiency, Mondelez International, Inc. [MDLZ] earns $324,225 for each employee under its payroll.
-Similarly, this company’s Receivables Turnover is 7.94 and its Total Asset Turnover is 0.41.
-This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 0.30 and its Current Ratio is 0.45.
+Similarly, this company’s Total Asset Turnover is 0.41.
+This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 0.33 and its Current Ratio is 0.50.
 This company is not investing its short-term assets in an optimally efficient way, making it a riskier investment.

 Conclusion: Is Mondelez International, Inc. [MDLZ] a Reliable Buy?